 Strong intellectual property clauses protect company assets:

-Ownership Declarations: Clear statements that the software company retains ownership of all intellectual property.
+Ownership Declarations: Clear statements that the software company retains ownership of all intellectual property, and that proprietary rights remain with the software provider.

 Copyright Notices: Requirements for maintaining copyright notices and intellectual property attributions.